From £23,9558

 8

-Mazda 3 2019 road test review - hero front
+Mazda 3 2024 review front rig 2

-Mazda has been gradually uprating moving upmarket and into premium territory with classy styling, luxurious interiors and user-friendly multimedia.
+Mazda has been gradually uprating, moving upmarket and into premium territory with classy styling, luxurious interiors and user-friendly multimedia.
 You might expect that this would come with a premium price, but it doesn’t – not by a long shot.

 If you don't want a black interior, you'll need to upgrade to range-topping Takumi spec, which gives you a choice of black or burgundy leather.

-The Mazda isn’t quite so competitive on finance, with a Centre-Line Skyactiv-G costing about the same as a Golf Life 1.0 TSI with some options and slightly more than a Vauxhall Astra GS.
+The Mazda isn’t quite so competitive on finance, with a Centre-Line Skyactiv-G costing about the same as a Golf Life 1.0 TSI with some options, and slightly more than a Vauxhall Astra GS.
 However, the Mazda still justifies that with its plusher interior.

 VERDICT